tableau/webhooks-docs/README.md

 ### API Version

 Tableau REST API endpoints for managing your webhooks are available in API version 3.6 API.
-Tshe base URL for this API version is: `https://{{server}}/api/{API_version_number}/`.
+The base URL for this API version is: `https://{{server}}/api/{API_version_number}/`.

 ### Authentication